armandojaleo/CosmoEmbedings/docs/block_spec.md

   - `hash`: Digest of the raw input.
   - `origin`: (optional) Link or label of the source.
 - **timestamp**: When the block was generated.
-- **observer_location**: Geolocation of the agent or sensor that created the cosmic signature.
+- **observer_location**: Geolocation of the agent or sensor that created the cosmo signature.
-- **cosmic_signature**: A unique representation derived from astronomical conditions at a specific place and time.
+- **cosmo_signature**: A unique representation derived from astronomical conditions at a specific place and time.
 - **created_by**: ID of the agent that created the block.
 - **signature**: Digital signature over the full content.
 - **version**: Version of the block structure.